Adyen/adyen-commercetools/notification/docs/DevelopmentGuide.md

 1. Run `npm сi`

 ## Run Module
-In order to run notification module, you have to provide following environmental variables:
+In order to run the notification module, you have to provide following environmental variables:

 Name | Content | Required | Default value
 ------------ | ------------- | ------------- | -------------